ibm-cloud-docs/databases-for-postgresql/ts-max-connections.md

 {: troubleshoot}
 {: support}

-If you encounter an error when attempting to increase the `max_connections` on {{site.data.keyword.databases-for-postgresql_full}} deployment, review these solutions.
+If you encounter an error when attempting to increase the `max_connections` on your {{site.data.keyword.databases-for-postgresql_full}} deployment, review these solutions.
 {: shortdesc}

 You receive a `superuser` error message when attempting the increase the `max_connections` on your {{site.data.keyword.databases-for-postgresql_full}} deployment.